ModDota/moddota.github.io/_articles/scripting/item-restrictions-requirements.md

 ### 2. OnEquip Ability Event

-Add this datadriven event on every item that needs to do a check for restrictions .
+Add this datadriven event on every item that needs to do a check for restrictions.
 It calls a lua script to do the logic check against the table.

-This is needed because the listener for inventory changed is broken, and the Lua `OnItemPickedUp` event hook doesn't account for someone dragging an item into another players inventory
+This is needed because the listener for inventory changed is broken, and the Lua `OnItemPickedUp` event hook doesn't account for someone dragging an item into another players inventory.
-.

 ```
 "OnEquip"